 - Automatic Gain Compensation to ensure that the output volume is the same as the input.
 This is important because, with many plugins, the loudness of the output audio is changed, which makes it difficult to browse presets or even maintain gain staging for a more efficient mastering later in the process

 - Despite being highly advanced, Melda manages to keep the interface for this plugin as easy to use as possible

 - Most of the parameters on this plugin are fully automatable

 The MGranularMB works on Windows 7 or higher for PC and Mac OS 10.7 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports both 32 and 64-bit devices.
-For more information about the plugin, check this link for more information.

-Overall, the MGranularMB is another spectacular plugin by MeldaProductions that offers a complex, yet easy to use tool for granulation synthesis.
+Overall, the MGranularMB is another spectacular plugin by MeldaProductions that offers a complex, yet easy-to-use tool for granulation synthesis.

 Able to create dramatic textures from any sound, Litote by Inear Display earns itself a solid placement on this list.

 Litote is made up of a mix of granulizers, diffusion delays, and resonators.
 Unlike the other granulizer plugins, Litote does not give you the option to edit those settings but instead uses what the developers call a “smart randomizer.”
 Smart randomizer aims to eliminate any bad-sounding effects that beginner users tend to create often.

 - Clean, easy to use interface which is very welcoming for beginners as well as experienced sound designers